mre/endler.dev/content/2025/taste/index.md

 To outsiders, it's incomprehensible why you'd spend an ungodly amount of time researching camera models or why you know the name of [that random student in the 'Social Network'](https://www.imdb.com/name/nm1035503/).

-Picking up on the finer details is the first step towards developing something more substantive than mere preference; it's the foundation of good taste.
+Picking up on the finer details is the first step towards developing something more substantive than mere preference—it's the foundation of good taste.

 ## Good Taste

 Just because you have personal preferences doesn't mean you have good taste.
+Personal preferences are just an opinion.

-Good taste is recognizing quality in things even when it doesn't match your personal preferences.
+I believe good taste is recognizing quality in things which goes beyond personal preference.
-It's appreciating how *someone else* expresses their personal taste through deliberate choices and recognizing how it matches the subculture they feel part of.
+It's understanding how *someone else* expresses their personal taste through deliberate choices and recognizing the context and how it relates to the subculture they feel part of.
-You look at something and it just... fits.
-It feels natural; effortless.
+Good taste often feels natural; effortless.

 What connects good taste and expertise is attention to detail.
-Both come from deeply caring about something.
+Both come from deep care about something.
 Both require understanding why each element matters.
-Both demand knowing precisely what effect every decision has.
+Both demand knowing precisely what effect a decision has.

 Simply put: people with good taste **care**.

-And they care enough to become experts in their field.
+And they care enough to invest the time to become experts in their field.
 Or perhaps it's the experts who care enough to develop good taste?

 Take Willie Nelson's guitar, "Trigger," a 1969 Martin N-20.
 To most, it's just a worn-down chunk of wood with a hole in it.
 But after 10,000 performances, it's developed a sound that can't be replicated.
 The same repairman has been maintaining it since 1977.
-At this stage, there's no way back.
+That's some dedication to craftsmanship if there ever was one.

+And the central piece is control.

 Willie **demands** control over every aspect of his sound.
 Because the details are what makes the whole.
+Willie **obsesses** over details.

-Is it Willie Nelson who shaped "Trigger" into a unique guitar?
+Is it Willie Nelson who beat "Trigger" into a unique guitar?
-Or is it the guitar that informed Willie's sound?
+Or is it the guitar that soothened Willie's sound?
 Would both be equally great without the other?
+Doesn't matter.
+They aged together and they'll die together.

-Good taste is caring enough to demand control over the details that **don't** matter &ndash; because that's all that matters.
+Good taste is caring enough to demand control over the details that **don't** matter —because that's all that matters.

 To truly develop good taste, you must first learn from masters.
 Only then can you dismiss their advice and find your own voice.